86burke/DAND_Ford_GoBike_System/README.md

 	- An automation cell (store-only) that computes summary metrics — peak hour, subscriber share, median durations by user type, and top start stations — and writes those values into the notebook file metadata under `nb['metadata']['key_findings']`.
 This cell stores values on-disk and does not overwrite the Key Findings markdown slide by itself.
 	- A Key Findings markdown slide that contains placeholder tokens.
 Substitution of stored values into the markdown slide is performed only if an explicit substitution helper cell is run (the notebook may include such a helper as a separate, opt-in step).

-Cell references (numbered from 1 in the notebook UI):
+Cell references:

 - The defensive data-loading cell appears as the first code cell that loads data (run this before visualizations).
 - The store-only auto-fill cell computes and stores key metrics (the file metadata key is `key_findings`).
 - The Key Findings slide is a markdown cell in the Part II notebook that contains placeholder tokens for the stored values.

-Exact runtime steps to reproduce the prepared slide deck (factual):
+Exact runtime steps to reproduce the prepared slide deck:

 1. Create and activate a Python environment and install required packages.
 A minimal set used in the notebooks is `pandas`, `numpy`, `matplotlib`, `seaborn`, `jupyter`, and `nbformat`.